lilymedina/lilymedina.github.io/_pages/research.md

 _with Clara Bicalho, Julia Roseman and Alexandra Scacco_

 To what extent better (poorer) mental health of refugees women can facilitate (hinder) their social integration into their host society.
+Most research has focused on language acquisition and job-training with an eye toward economic integration.
 Our study will examine the effects of mental and physical health initiatives on the well‐being and social integration of refugee women in Berlin.

 _Ongoing research_